nasaharvest/ml-for-remote-sensing/iclr2025/index.markdown

 The guidelines and restrictions for this Tiny Papers track are:

 Write a paper with the same structure as seen in full papers, but with at most 2 pages of main text.
 References, Appendices do not count towards the page limit, but we do not recommend dissecting a regular length paper into a tiny paper by moving the majority of the content into appendices.
 It is recommended to have 1-2 figures, 1 table, and 4-5 sections.
 But authors are free to use their own structure.

-#### Bonus Track

-We invite content for a "bonus track" of our workshop to better broadcast projects, progress, and announcements across the diverse orbits of work on machine learning for remote sensing.
-In particular we welcome the submission of one-slide presentations and live demos.

-- **Bonus track submission form:** [https://forms.gle/jPqYbQPgAhTi7RXA6](https://forms.gle/jPqYbQPgAhTi7RXA6)

-The deadline for the bonus track is April 23, 2025 (Anywhere on Earth).

 ### Paper Submission